 Boating and other watersports, camps, classes, horseback riding and fitness training are just a few of the many activities that are available on Martha’s Vineyard.
-Whether your idea of fun is swimming, hiking, kayaking, doing yoga or windsurfing on the waters of Nantucket Sound, Martha’s Vineyard provides you with the opportunity to pursue your passion.
+Whether your idea of fun is swimming, golf, hiking, tennis, kayaking, doing yoga or windsurfing on the waters of Nantucket Sound, Martha’s Vineyard provides you with the opportunity to pursue your passion.

 One of the biggest misconceptions about Martha’s Vineyard is that it takes a bundle to enjoy the Island.
 Not so, we say!
 Don’t let a light pocket keep you from coming over to the Vineyard for a visit.
 Besides the easily accessible sandy beaches lapped by crystalline clear water, the summer offers a serious selection […]See More